zack-kirsch/timsplot/README.md

 - Spectronaut: Use the report template listed as "Shiny Report Format.rs" to export the search results.
 - DIA-NN: The input is the main report .tsv file.
 - FragPipe: The input is the psm.tsv result file.
-- tims-DIA-NN: To access results file, unzip the bps_timsDIANN folder, open the processing-run folder and its subfolder, then unzip the tims-diann.result folder.
-Upload the results.tsv file.

 # Disclaimer
 This application is not supported by or affiliated with Bruker.